Law Student FAQ

 Do I need a car?

-Clinic participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
+Street Law participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
 Accordingly, we place law students with a car at high schools that are not easily accessible by public transportation.
-Access to a car is especially desirable for Street Law Community Clinic participants who teach in the evenings.
+Access to a car is especially desirable for Street Law: Corrections and Community participants who teach in the evenings.

 What is involved in preparation for Street Law?